August 22, 2025

 Beautifully landscaped gardens, viewpoints over the city, and the domed Bloedel Conservatory for a tropical option in any weather.

-Maternity session among flowers at Queen Elizabeth Park with city skyline in the distance.
+Maternity session at Queen Elizabeth Park with flowers and skyline view.

 Seasonal color and skyline views.